Lexical analysis: Evaluator

-Due to licensing restrictions of existing parsers, it may be necessary to write a lexer by hand.
-This is practical if the list of tokens is small, but in general, lexers are generated by automated tools.
+Lexers may be written by hand.
+This is practical if the list of tokens is small, but lexers generated by automated tooling as part of a compiler-compiler toolchain are more practical for a larger number of potential tokens.
 These tools generally accept regular expressions that describe the tokens allowed in the input stream.
 Each regular expression is associated with a production rule in the lexical grammar of the programming language that evaluates the lexemes matching the regular expression.
 These tools may generate source code that can be compiled and executed or construct a state transition table for a finite-state machine (which is plugged into template code for compiling and executing).

 Regular expressions compactly represent patterns that the characters in lexemes might follow.
 For example, for an English-based language, an IDENTIFIER token might be any English alphabetic character or an underscore, followed by any number of instances of ASCII alphanumeric characters and/or underscores.
 This could be represented compactly by the string [a-zA-Z_][a-zA-Z_0-9]*.
 This means "any character a-z, A-Z or _, followed by 0 or more of a-z, A-Z, _ or 0-9".

 Regular expressions and the finite-state machines they generate are not powerful enough to handle recursive patterns, such as "n opening parentheses, followed by a statement, followed by n closing parentheses."
 They are unable to keep count, and verify that n is the same on both sides, unless a finite set of permissible values exists for n.
 It takes a full parser to recognize such patterns in their full generality.
 A parser can push parentheses on a stack and then try to pop them off and see if the stack is empty at the end (see example in the Structure and Interpretation of Computer Programs book).

 Obstacles

-Typically, tokenization occurs at the word level.
+Typically, lexical tokenization occurs at the word level.
 However, it is sometimes difficult to define what is meant by a "word".
-Often a tokenizer relies on simple heuristics, for example:
+Often, a tokenizer relies on simple heuristics, for example: